holgerk/guzzle-replay/README.md

 $middleware = GuzzleReplay::create(Mode::Record);
 // inject middleware into guzzle client
 $middleware->inject($guzzleClient);
-// inject guzzle client into to your api that you want to test
+// inject guzzle client into to your api client that you want to test
 $apiClient = new GithubApiClient($guzzleClient);
 // do your tests with the api client...
 ```